16 Best Beaches in San Diego for Families with Kids of All Ages

 View of the beach from Torrey Pines State Natural Reserve

 Lose yourself in the rich red hues of the bluffs as you take a stroll along the shores of Torrey Pines State Beach.
-It’s adjacent to Torrey Pines State Natural Reserve, a popular place we love for family hikes, and located in between Del Mar and La Jolla.
-Enjoy building sandcastles on the shore or a beachside picnic with the whole family.
+It’s adjacent to Torrey Pines State Natural Reserve, a popular place we love for family hikes, and it’s located between Del Mar and La Jolla.

 Come at sunrise, stay for sunset, and don’t forget to get an Annual Pass for boatloads of fun throughout the year.
 Otherwise, you’ll need a day pass to park.